Erfaniaa/compilers-course-project/README.md

 # Compilers Course Project
-> Converting a pseudo C++ source code to a pseudo assembly code
+> Converting a pseudo C source code to a pseudo assembly code

 For more information, read the PDF files which are located in this repository (they're in Persian language).